Slip and Fall Lawyer Serving Fort Pierce

 The Florida Statute of Limitations places a time limit on your right to file a lawsuit in the civil court.
-For slip and fall accidents in Fort Pierce, the Statute of Limitations is four years from the date of the incident.
+For slip and fall accidents in Fort Pierce, the Statute of Limitations is two years from the date of the incident.
 If you fail to file your lawsuit within this time frame, the court will likely dismiss your case and you will be barred from pursuing your claim.

 This same statute of limitation applies to most other personal injury cases as well as property damage caused by slip and fall accidents (for example, you broke your expensive smartphone or watch when you fell).